AletteXin/React-Healthlator/README.md

 ### Medical fields advised by practising doctors
-- The relevance and comprehensiveness of the list of symptoms and chronic conditions on the form has been vetted by pracising doctors
+- The relevance and comprehensiveness of the list of symptoms and chronic conditions on the form has been vetted by practising doctors

 # Acknowledgements
 This application has been beta tested by a panel of doctors who have contributed to refining medical terms and providing functionality suggestions to best serve patients and doctors.